moleculerjs/site/source/docs/0.14/balancing.md

 };
 ```
 ### CPU usage-based strategy
-This strategy selects a node which has the lowest CPU usage.
-Due to the node list can be very long, it gets samples and selects the node with the lowest CPU usage from only samples instead of the whole node list.
+This strategy selects a node that has the lowest CPU usage.
+Since the node list can be very long, it gets samples and selects the node with the lowest CPU usage only from a sample instead of the whole node list.

 **Usage**
 ```js